KCL-BMEIS/OOP/week2B.md

 --

-The purpose of command-line options is typically to *alter the behaviour* of the command in some way
+The purpose of a command-line option is typically to *alter the behaviour* of the command in some way

 --